Gregstrq/IsotopeTable.jl/README.md

 ### Accessing Isotopes

-In this package, we consider only the isotopes in the nuclear ground states.
-Therefore, each isotope is uniquely identified by its atomic number (number of protons) and mass number (total number of protons and neutrons).
-Each isotope corresponds to a unique element of Periodic Table, which has the same atomic number.
+In this package, we consider nuclides in the nuclear ground states and metastable states.
+Therefore, each nuclide is uniquely identified by its atomic number (number of protons), mass number (total number of protons and neutrons) and metastable state (ground state, first metastable state etc.).
+Each nuclide corresponds to a unique element of Periodic Table, which has the same atomic number.
 As such, instead of atomic number, one can use interchangeably element symbol, element name (case insensitive) and even `Element` structure from `PeriodicTable.jl` itself!

-Let's consider the isotope ¹²C, which has atomic number 6 and mass number 12.
+Let's consider the nuclide ¹²C, which has atomic number 6 and mass number 12.
 These are all the valid ways to access information about it:

 |                         | indexing interface           | function interface            |